spluque/scikit-diveMove/docs/source/boutsdemo.rst

-Another way to model Poisson mixtures that does not rely on the subjectively created histogram, and involves fewer parameters, requires fitting via maximum likelihood estimation (MLM).
+Another way to model Poisson mixtures that does not rely on the subjectively created histogram, and involves fewer parameters, requires fitting via maximum likelihood estimation (MLE).
 This approach is available in :class:`BoutsMLE`.

 Set up an instance.